outbreak-info/muninn/readme.md

     export FLU_DB_HOST="localhost"
     export FLU_DB_DB_NAME="flu"
     export FLU_DB_PORT="5432"

+    export FLU_DB_SERVER_DATA_INPUT_DIR="/dev/null"
     ```
     - On kenny, you may need to mess with the port to avoid conflicting with the container I have running.
       Changing the setting in .env will cascade to everywhere else, so just change it there.
     - For now, 'flu' will be the postgres superuser and own everything, eventually we'll want to have less privileged
       roles.
+    - Change the value for `FLU_DB_SERVER_DATA_INPUT_DIR` to allow the server to read input data from a host directory.
 3. Run docker compose to start the database and api containers.
     1. `docker-compose -f docker-compose.yml up -d --build`
     2. This will start up two containers, `flu_db_pg` for postgres, and `flu_db_server` for the webserver.
     3. The server container will automatically start fastAPI.
     4. Use `docker logs flu_db_server` to see server logs.
-4. Update the database schema and insert data.
+4. Update the database schema: `docker exec -d flu_db_server muninn_schema_update`
-    1. The server container comes with a script to update the database schema and insert data.
-    2. `docker exec -d flu_db_server muninn_db_setup`
+5. Load or update data:  `docker exec -d flu_db_server muninn_ingest_all`
+    1. Input data must be placed in `FLU_DB_SERVER_DATA_INPUT_DIR` on the host machine.
+       For details read ingestion script: `containers/server/bin/muninn_ingest_all`
-    3. This will take several hours to finish.
+    2. This process will take several hours to finish, but existing records will be updated in-place, and the webserver
-    4. To access logs for the insertions process, run `docker exec -it flu_db_server bash` and then see the log file
-       `/usr/flu/db_setup.log`
-5. Once data is loaded, the webserver will start and you can try out a request.
-   You can run requests even if data insertion is not complete, but obviously results will depend on what's in the DB.
+       will remain available.
-   For information on endpoints see below.
+    3. For information on logs see Troubleshooting Information > Webserver

 ## Troubleshooting Tools

+### Database

 To run `psql` (the postgres console) on the container, use the following command: